mahmoud-medhat0/3rd-project/instructions/3-configuration-management.md

 #### 1. Infrastructure Phase

 Setting up servers and infrastructure is complicated business.
 There are many, many moving parts and points of failure.
 The opportunity for failure is massive when all that infrastructure is handled manually by human beings.
 Let’s face it.
 We’re pretty horrible at consistency.
-That’s why UdaPeople adopted the IaC (“Infrastructure as Code”) philosophy after “Developer Dave” got back from the last DevOps conference.
-We’ll need a job that executes some CloudFormation templates so that the UdaPeople team never has to worry about a missed deployment checklist item.
+That’s why rdproject adopted the IaC (“Infrastructure as Code”) philosophy after “Developer Dave” got back from the last DevOps conference.
+We’ll need a job that executes some CloudFormation templates so that the rdproject team never has to worry about a missed deployment checklist item.

 In this phase, you will add CircleCI jobs that execute Cloud Formation templates that create infrastructure as well as jobs that execute Ansible Playbooks to configure that newly created infrastructure.